 What should you do if you think you or a friend might have bacterial meningitis?

-You should seek prompt medical attention.
+Seek prompt medical attention.

 Early Childhood Center